Frances17/Tutorials/Console.markdown

 An API definition in RAML already exists.

 ### What is the Console?
-The Console is the interactive documentation environment for the API consumer: developers wishing to learn and interact with your API.
+The Console is the interactive documentation environment for the API consumer: a developer wishing to learn and interact with your API.
 The console is also useful for the API owner who would like to execute calls against his own API, such as for testing purposes.

 ### Where can I find the Console?
 The Console exists on Github and other open-source respositories, as well as at raml.org.
-We also encourage you to use the Console for interactive documentation for your targeted API consumers.
+We also encourage you to use the Console for interactive documentation for your targeted API consumers on APIhub.
 When used in conjunction with the API Designer, users can see the actual RAML definition with which they are interacting, and as the API owner can make changes in real time.

 ### When do I use the Console?
 The Console is useful on a few occasions.
 While writing the API in the API Designer, watching it translate to the Console is handy as a graphical representation of your API's concepts and characteristics.
 The Console is also useful as the interactive documentation aspect of your API.
 API consumers can immediately interact with the server with live test calls, much like in the Notebook.
 It serves as a gut check for "Can I do this?"